Living Off The Grid – Van And RV Dwellers

 Legal And Financial Trouble – Josh The Van Dweller

 Josh is fifty-one years old.
-He used to live in a rural part of Los Angeles until about three years ago when he lost his job hauling furniture because it was just too painful to do heavy lifting.
+He used to live in a rural part of Los Angeles until about three years ago when he lost his job hauling furniture because it was just too painful to do the heavy lifting.
 A car accident resulting in a neck and back injury put an abrupt end to his thirty years of hauling furniture.
 Unfortunately, the injury didn’t happen on the job, so Josh wasn’t eligible for Workers Compensation.
 His Social Security Disability claim had been denied twice, and even when he finally was approved to receive disability, the monthly amount was just a few hundred dollars a month.

 Savings Lost To 2008 Market Crash